 Together Gorumara has enough activities to keep you engaged for several days.

-The Murti area also has a number of tourist accommodations including Murti Tourist Center, WBTDC Murti tourist lodge and others.
-There are a large number of private tourist resorts on the bank of Murti River with a frontal view of Tondu forests.
+Lataguri is a tourist town adjacent to Gorumara National park and many hospitable private resorts.
+The Murti area also has several tourist accommodations.
+There are a large number of private tourist resorts on the bank of the Murti River with a frontal view of the forest.

 You can make your base in Murti to explore the less tourist-trodden wonders of Dooars and lower Kalimpong hills like Chapramari Wild Life Sanctuary, Jaldhaka, Jhalong, Bindu, Paren, Caron, Diana, Jaldapara, and even Bhutan.